 Spanning 532 feet and requiring more than 20,000 tons of concrete, the former Capitol Drive bridge over the Milwaukee River was an imposing structure.
 The bridge was built in 1927.
 This postcard was mailed in 1946.
 Carl Swanson collection

 Vintage postcards can be odd.
-For example, why on earth would a visitor send the folks back home this picture of the 1927 Capitol Drive bridge?
+Why on earth would a visitor send the folks back home this picture of the 1927 Capitol Drive bridge?

 Before answering that question, there’s a funny thing about this bridge.
-In a roundabout way, it saved the Milwaukee River from being partially filled in for a riverside roadway.
+In a roundabout way, it saved part of the Milwaukee River from being filled in for a riverside roadway.

 Built along a bend in the Milwaukee River, the swimming beach at Estabrook Park was a popular place to cool off on a hot day.
 The beach was abandoned almost 70 years ago.
 Photo by Carl Swanson